Free Course Image Machine Learning

 Course comments: Machine Learning

-Students found the free online course helpful for learning and skill development, praising it as excellent and easy to understand.
-Some noted low video quality and asked about lecture notes and employment information, but overall feedback was positive.
+Students found the free course helpful for learning and skill development, describing it as knowledgeable and easy to understand.
+Some asked about lecture notes and mentioned low video quality.

 KESHAVA MURTHY.
 A